-Students' right to privacy in their bedrooms is respected by the college to the extent practicable.
+Students' right to privacy in their bedrooms is respected by the College to the extent practicable.
+In most instances, the College is able to give students advance notice of a need to enter student rooms.
 A submitted work order acts as permission for facilities and grounds personnel to enter a student's room for the purpose of making the requested repair(s).
-Other appropriate college employees may enter student rooms under the following conditions: 1)
+Other appropriate college employees may enter student rooms under the following conditions: